logicalclocks/hops-docs/docs/user_guide/hopsworks/featurestore.rst

 The API
 ~~~~~~~

-The feature store in Hopsworks has both a Python API and a Scala/Java API.
-You'll see in the code snippets below that the python API contains optional arguments that are explicit in the Java API, but apart from that, the APIs are identical.
-This section gives an overview of the API and show examples of the most common API methods.
+The feature store in Hopsworks has a REST API that is accessible with any REST-client, or with the provided Python Scala/Java SDKs.
+This section gives an overview of the API and how to work with either the Python SDK or the Scala/Java SDK.
+We will show examples of the most common API methods.
 To get a full overview of the API please see the API-Docs-Python_, API-Docs-Scala_ and the featurestore_example_notebooks_.

 **Creating New Features**